rpbouman/huey/README.md

 Huey supports reading from multiple file formats, like .csv, .parquet, .json data files as well as .duckdb database files.

 ## Key features
 - Zero install.
-Download or checkout the source tree, and open index.html in your browser!
+Download or checkout the source tree, and open src/index.html in your browser!
 No server required.
-- Supports reading .parquet, .csv, .json and duckdb database files.
-(Support for reading MS Excel files is planned)
+- Supports reading .parquet, .csv, .json and .duckdb database files.
+(Support for reading MS Excel .xlsx files and .sqlite is planned)
 - Blazing fast, even for large files - courtesy of [DuckDB](https://duckdb.org)
-- An intuitive and responsive pivot table, supporting many types of metrics
+- An intuitive and responsive pivot table, with support for many types of metrics

-Note that although Huey can run locally, there is nothing that keeps you from deploying it in a webserver if you want to.
+Note: although Huey can run locally, there is nothing that keeps you from deploying it in a webserver if you want to.

 ## Limitations
 - Developed on latest/recent versions of Google Chrome.
-Although most features should work on other major browsers as well, browser compatibility is currently not the highest priority
+Most features will work on other major browsers as well, browser compatibility is currently not the highest priority.
-- When run directly from file, all typical limitations such as same domain restrictions apply.
-In general this means you can only access files that are already on your local machine.
+- Currently supports only local files. ("Local files" are files that logically exist in the local file system.
+This includes files from network drives and cloud drives like Google Drive and Microsoft OneDrive)

 ## Getting started
 1) [Checkout](https://github.com/rpbouman/huey.git) or [Download](https://github.com/rpbouman/huey/archive/refs/heads/dev.zip) from github